hatwar/internal-erpnext/erpnext/setup/page/setup_wizard/emails/email-1.md

 Dear {{ fullname }},

-Some tips on setting up ERPNext:
+If you aren't a pro, setting me up, is not an easy job.
+Here are some tips:

-1. Try and make dummy cycles: Run your dummy quotes, invoices, payments, deliveries in the system so that you can get familiar with what ERPNext can do for you.
+1. Try and make dummy cycles: Run your dummy quotes, invoices, payments, deliveries in the system so that you can get familiar with what I can do for you.
-1. Data Import Tool: You can import bulk data into system using the data import tool: via **Setup > Data > Data Import Tool**.
+1. Data Import Tool: You can import bulk data into me using the data import tool: via Setup > Data > Data Import Tool
-1. Add more users via **Setup > Users and Permissions > User**.
+1. Help me make more friends: Add more users via Setup > Users and Permissions > User
-1. If you are done with the testing and want to start fresh, you can delete your company and create a new one.

-If you need help or are stuck, [head to the user forum](https://discuss.frappe.io) or [read the manual](https://manual.erpnext.com).
+If you need help or are stuck, [head to the user forum](https://discuss.frappe.io) or [read my manual](https://manual.erpnext.com).

 Best of luck!

-Automatically Sent from your ERPNext Account
+Your ERPNext Account\*

+\* This is an automated messaged sent by your ERPNext installation to keep you motivated.
+You will receive one more such message in another 3 days.